-In the future, the District must ensure it complies with statute and ADE guidelines to properly report student enrollments, calculate and report FTE, and preschool students.
+In the future, the District must ensure it complies with statute and ADE guidelines to properly report FTE and student enrollments.

-The District was overfunded by \$10,227.73
+The District was overfunded by \$2,374.91

 Auditors determined that the District did not receive the correct amount of Basic State Aid due to the inaccurate student data reported to ADE for FY2018, FY2019 and FY2020.
-The student data incorrectly reported by the District resulted in its ADM being overstated by 1.7053.
-As a result, the District was overfunded by \$10,227.73 in Basic State Aid for the three fiscal years audited which ADE must recoup from the District pursuant to A.R.S. § 15-915.
-Table 3 (see page 8) lists ADM and funding adjustments for the District for FY2018, FY2019 and FY2020.
+The student data incorrectly reported by the District resulted in its ADM being overstated by 0.34.
+As shown in Table 3 (see page 6), the District was overfunded by \$2,374.91 in Basic State Aid for the three fiscal years audited which ADE must recoup from the District pursuant to A.R.S. § 15-915.

+Table 3